- Scholarship Information -

 Pay attention to your inbox for when your audition is scheduled.

 Participants may choose their own piece for the competition.
-However, if a “Young Artist Winner” is declared, Concert on the Green reserves the right to request an alternate piece for performance that is part of the Jacksonville Symphony repertoire.
+However, if a “Young Artist Winner” is declared, Concert on the Green reserves the right to request an alternate piece for performance.
 Music must be memorized for consideration for First, Second, or Third place.

 Applicant's audition must be accompanied (this includes senior division pianists).
 Applicant should arrange for an accompanist, or a list of accompanists will be provided for you.
 Accompanist fees are the responsibility of the applicant.